yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

   | ^^^^^^^^^^^
 ```

-This is one reason why pattern matching is so powerful; compilers can
+This is one reason why pattern matching is so powerful: compilers can
 check if you have covered all possible patterns of a given type.
 This is
-unlike usual if-else statements where it is much less straightforward to
+unlike the usual `if`-`else` statements in other languages where it is much less straightforward to
 check if you have covered all possible branches, especially if you omit
 `else` statements.

 One important point to highlight here is that pattern matching is done
 top-down.
-Thus, using pattern-matching is kind of similar to if-else
+Pattern-matching is kind of similar to `if`-`else`
 statements in that regard: your most specific condition should be
 defined first, then followed by more general or catch-all patterns.